Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the case of lattice distributions

 and the sum of the moduli of the functions on the right-hand side is dominated by the integrable function $\frac{\E^{-kh}}{1-\E^{-h}}\,\varphi_{X}(h)$; so by Lebesgue's dominated convergence theorem, one can exchange the integral and the summation symbol, which yields the second equation. \end{proof}

-We now work under the assumptions of Definition \ref{def:modphi}, and furthermore, we assume that the convergence is at speed $O((t_{n})^{-v})$.
+We now work under the assumptions of Definition \ref{def:modphi}, with a lattice infinitely divisible distribution $\phi$.
+Furthermore, we assume that the convergence is at speed $O((t_{n})^{-v})$, on a strip $\mathcal{S}_{(c,d)}$ containing $0$.
 Note that necessarily $\eta(0)=0$ and $\psi(0)=1$.
 A simple computation gives also the following approximation formulas:

-\begin{theorem} Let $x$ be a real number in the interval $(\eta'(-c),\eta'(c))$, and $h$ defined by the implicit equation $\eta'(h)=x$.
+\begin{theorem} Let $x$ be a real number in the interval $(\eta'(c),\eta'(d))$, and $h$ defined by the implicit equation $\eta'(h)=x$.
 We assume $t_{n}x \in \N$. \begin{enumerate} \item The following expansion holds:

-for some numbers $a_k$. \item Similarly, if $x$ is a real number in the range of $\eta'_{|(0,c)}$, then
+for some numbers $a_k$. \item Similarly, if $x$ is a real number in the range of $\eta'_{|(0,d)}$, then

 for some numbers $b_k$. \end{enumerate} Both $a_k$ and $b_k$ are rational fractions in the derivatives of $\eta$ and $\psi$ at $h$, that can be computed explicitly --- see Remark \ref{rem:computation_ak_bk}. \end{theorem}